id-studiolab/EduGroveModules/ChaiNEO/README.md

 - Another design with the same 2x3cm size.
 - A gem-shaped board with connectors on the front, making assembly easier if you have a pick and place machine.

+## Additional Resources and Instructions

+Further resources and usage instructions for the ChaiNEO board can be explored in detail [here](https://id-studiolab.github.io/Connected-Interaction-Kit/components/chainable-led/chainable-led-chaineo).

 ## Files and Documentation

 Schematic files and additional documentation are available in the [Production Files](Production%20Files) subdirectory.